mrBigJS/d3-simpleCharts/readme.txt

 9. Shows how basic 'Area' looks out together with home's pets example (old UI).

 == Changelog ==

+= 1.2.28 =
+Version 1.2.28 -
+Let there be colors... and there was: introducing an option 'colors' to set your favorite colors of chart's segments.
+Wiki's doc is updated for this exciting feature too on Github.

+= 1.2.27 =
+Version 1.2.27 -
+Fixing in 'Bars' chart type the lowest value scaling issue.
+More Data button is hidden by default if there is no 2x2 data set.

 = 1.2.26 =
 Version 1.2.26 -